rickhull/dotcfg/README.md

 ======
 dotcfg is a simple, intuitive way for your app to store configuration data on the filesystem -- ideally within the user's home directory, presumably in a dotfile.
 If your config data can be represented by a Hash, then dotcfg can easily persist that data on the filesystem.

+dotcfg currently understands JSON and YAML, defaulting to JSON.

 Usage
 -----
 ```ruby